Partitions and Limits#

 interactive#

-The interactive partition is made up of 15 nodes but can be dynamically expanded if there is a short-term need.
+The interactive partition is made up of 24 nodes but can be dynamically expanded if there is a short-term need.
 It is intended for memory or compute intensive data processing and compilation tasks that should not run on the login nodes.
 Nodes of this partition can be shared with other jobs if a single job does not allocate all resources.
 Use salloc to allocate the resources and directly jump to that node.
-Basically, this partition should not have any waiting times.
-The total amount of ressources per user in this partition is limited to an equivalent of one node.
+Basically, asking for resources from this partition should not incur any waiting times.
+The total amount of ressources per user in this partition is limited to the equivalent of one node.

 gpu#